To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Myth: Pits Bite Harder Than Other Dogs

-The Pit Bull is said to exert through their bite around 235 pounds per square inch, which is like many other breeds.
+The Pit Bull is said to exert their bite at around 235 pounds per square inch, which is like many other breeds.
 According to a list of breeds with the strongest bite force, the Pit Bull is not even in the top 12 list.

 Which dog has the highest pounds per square inch bite force?
 The Kangal, which measures 743 pounds per square inch of bite force.5 Even with this figure in mind, though, does this mean that the Kangal is a dangerous breed?
 Not necessarily.
 It means that if a Kangal were to bite someone or something, it could be capable of exerting 743 pounds per square inch of bite force.
 It does not mean that this dog will bite or use that much force with a bite.